commandcontrolQ/PyChess/README.md

 To download this to your computer, there are two methods:
 > People with `git` installed can use `git clone https://github.com/commandcontrolQ/pychess-tf`

-> If you do not have git, you can [INSERT INSTRUCTIONS HERE]
+> If you do not have git, you can click on the green 'Code' button and then select `Download ZIP`.

 Features:
 - [ ] Interactive chess board using Pygame {not finished yet}